 Inventory management systems help you fulfill orders accurately for customers as well as keep track of your inventory records and data.
 For example, this type of system will help you know when you’re running low on specific items so you can avoid products going on backorder.

 4. Ship Order to Customer

 Ship the order to your customer in a timely fashion so they receive it by the date you promised.
-Whether you do so manually or in an automated way, make sure your package is prepared for shipment using your fulfillment details to ensure the right item is going to the correct address.
+Whether you do so manually or in an automated way, make sure your package is prepared for shipment using your fulfillment details to guarantee the right item is going to the correct address.
 By doing so, the shipment will be sent both professionally and efficiently.
 Your order and inventory management system will make a record of the shipment for future reference and reporting.

 5. Create the Invoice